 Pregnant Women: TIVICAY has not been studied in pregnant women.
 TIVICAY should not be used in pregnant women unless the potential benefits outweigh the potential risks to the fetus (see TOXICOLOGY, Reproductive Toxicology, Pregnancy).
-Women of childbearing potential (WOCBP) should undergo pregnancy testing before initiation of TIVICAY and TIVICAY should be avoided in the first trimester.
-WOCBP who are taking TIVICAY should use effective contraception throughout treatment.
+Women of childbearing potential (WOCBP) should undergo pregnancy testing before initiation of TIVICAY and should be advised to use effective contraception throughout treatment.
+Initiation of TIVICAY is not recommended in adolescents and adults actively trying to become pregnant unless there is no suitable alternative.
+If there are plans to become pregnant or if pregnancy is confirmed within the first trimester while on TIVICAY, the risks and benefits of continuing TIVICAY versus switching to another antiretroviral regimen should be assessed and switching to an alternative regimen should be considered.
+TIVICAY may be considered during the second and third trimesters of pregnancy if the expected benefit justifies the potential risk to the pregnant woman and the fetus.